Topological realization of algebras of quasi-invariants, I (with an Appendix by M. V. Feigin and K. E. Feldman): Spaces of quasi-invariants

 The space $X_1$ in \eqref{F1} is defined to be the homotopy cofibre of the fibre inclusion in \eqref{F0}: $\, X_1 := {\rm hocof}_*(j) \,$.
 The map $ p_1 $ --- called the (first) {\it whisker map} --- is obtained by extending $ p: X \to B $ to $ X_1 = X \cup C_*(F) $ so that $ C_*(F) $ maps to the basepoint of $B$.
 The $F_1 $ is then defined to be the homotopy fibre of $p_1\,$: $\, F_1 := {\rm hofib}_*(p_1) $.

 The above construction can be iterated {\it ad infinitum}; as a result, one gets a tower of fibration sequences over $B$:

 where $X_m$ and $F_m$ are defined by

 Note that the horizontal arrows $ p_m $ in \eqref{Gatow} are whisker maps making each row $\, F_m \xrightarrow{j_m} X_m \xrightarrow{p_m} B\,$ of the above diagram a homotopy fibration sequence.
 On the other hand, the vertical arrows $ \pi_m $ are canonical maps making each triple $\, F_m \xrightarrow{j_m} X_m \xrightarrow{\pi_m} X_{m+1} \,$ a homotopy cofibration sequence.
-The main observation of \cite{Ga65} is that the homotopy fibres in \eqref{Gatow} can be described explicitly in terms of iterated joins\footnote{We review the definition and basic topological properties of joins in Appendix~\ref{S3.1}.} of based loop spaces $ \Omega B $.
+The main observation of \cite{Ga65} is that the homotopy fibres in \eqref{Gatow} can be described explicitly in terms of iterated joins of the based loop spaces $ \Omega B $.
 More precisely, we have \begin{theorem}[Ganea] \la{GThm} $(1)$ For all $ m \ge 1 $, there are natural homotopy equivalences

 compatible with the fibre inclusions $ F_{m} \to F_{m+1} $ in \eqref{Gatow}.

 $(2)$ The whisker maps $ p_m: X_m \to B $ induce a weak homotopy equivalence